kubernetes/enhancements/keps/sig-storage/1432-volume-health-monitor/README.md

 each polling cycle: call the driver, build the desired `Conditions` list from the response, and PATCH the API object only if the new list differs from what's stored.

+When building the desired list, the writer maps each CSI `VolumeHealthErrorType` to its `VolumeHealthStatusType` (`INACCESSIBLE` → `Inaccessible`, `DATA_LOSS` → `DataLoss`, `DEGRADED` → `Degraded`).
+Any value the writer's Kubernetes version does not recognize — a category added by a newer CSI spec, or the zero value — is mapped to `Unknown`, with the driver's `reason` and `message` carried through unchanged, so a reported condition is never silently dropped.
+Backend-health reports map the same way, with unrecognized `StorageHealthErrorType` values surfaced as `StorageUnknown`.
+This mapping lives entirely in the Kubernetes APIs — the core API for volume health (`Unknown`) and the storage API for backend health (`StorageUnknown`) — and is performed by the Kubernetes writers; it requires no change to the CSI spec, which continues to let a CO ignore values it does not recognize.

+Health is reported explicitly, and absence is meaningful.
+When a driver advertises a volume-health capability, its writer populates the status object for every volume it manages, even when there are no adverse conditions: an empty `Conditions` list on a present `healthStatus` (or `Pod.Status.VolumeHealth` entry) is the "healthy" report.
+A writer leaves the field absent only when the driver advertises no corresponding capability, so absence means "no health information", never "healthy".
+Recovery follows the same rule: clearing the last condition leaves the status object present with an empty list (healthy) and does not remove the field.
+On the list-based controller path, healthy volumes are omitted from the driver's response; the sidecar marks each managed volume healthy on first observation and relies on no-op suppression thereafter, so the explicit-healthy report costs one PATCH per volume at first observation and nothing in steady state.

 The driver's report is authoritative.
 The writer overwrites the stored list with the driver's; it does not merge.
 A condition the